ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 |41       |                                End of no passing
 |42       | End of no passing by vehicles over 3.5 metric ...

-# Input Data
-The input data is not balanced across the labels which could affect the accuracy of the neural net.

 [//]: # (Image References)

 [image1]: ./examples/visualization.jpg "Visualization"